richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a Location
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a Location
 ## `Document_get_referrer`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_lastModified`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_readyState`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_title`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_dir`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_body`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLElement
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLElement
 ## `Document_get_head`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLHeadElement
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLHeadElement
 ## `Document_get_images`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLCollection
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLCollection
 ## `Document_get_embeds`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLCollection
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLCollection
 ## `Document_get_plugins`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLCollection
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLCollection
 ## `Document_get_links`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLCollection
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLCollection
 ## `Document_get_forms`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLCollection
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLCollection
 ## `Document_get_scripts`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLCollection
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLCollection

 ## `Document_getElementsByName(instance, elementName_start, elementName_len)`
 Argument | Type | description